-- 1. Minimum of 60 total semester credit hours as outlined - 2.
+- 1. Minimum of 61 total semester credit hours as outlined - 2.
 Grade of C or better in all BIS AAS Degree core courses - 3.
 Cumulative grade point average of 2.0 or better - 4.
-See page 146 for religion requirements for this degree - 5.
+See page 149 for specifics on the religion requirements for this degree 5.
 Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation.